JetBrains/compose-multiplatform/README.md

 ## iOS

-> iOS support is in Alpha.
-It may change incompatibly and require manual migration in the future.
+> iOS support is in Beta.
+It is feature complete, and migration issues should be minimal.
+You may still encounter bugs, performance and developer experience issues, but not as much as in the Alpha stage.
 > We would appreciate your feedback on it in the public Slack channel [#compose-ios](https://kotlinlang.slack.com/archives/C0346LWVBJ4/p1678888063176359).
 > If you face any issues, please report them on [GitHub](https://github.com/JetBrains/compose-multiplatform/issues).